YashDThapliyal/meetGPT-team14/README.md

 # meetGPT - AI Meeting Assistant

 meetGPT is a cutting-edge AI-powered meeting assistant designed to streamline your meeting workflows.
-Built with **Streamlit** and powered by **OpenAI's GPT-3.5-turbo**, it provides an intuitive interface for interacting with meeting transcripts and generating actionable insights.
+Built with **Streamlit**, **Python** and powered by **OpenAI's GPT-3.5-turbo**, it provides an intuitive interface for interacting with meeting transcripts and generating actionable insights.

 Whether you need quick summaries, detailed analyses, or personalized email generation, meetGPT has you covered!